 Starboard has agreed, from the date of the Governance Agreement until the earlier of (i) the date that is 15 days prior to the deadline for the submission of stockholder nominations for the 2022 annual meeting of stockholders pursuant to the Company's organizational documents and (ii) the date that is 100 days prior to the anniversary of the Annual Meeting (the "Standstill Period"), to customary standstill restrictions.
 Such deadlines are the result of Starboard exercising its option in January 2021 to extend its Standstill Period under the Governance Agreement for another year.
-If Mr. Smith is removed as Chair of the Board during the Standstill Period for any reason other than due to the occurrence of a resignation event (as defined in the Governance Agreement) or his resignation as Chair of the Board or as a director of the Standstill Period.
+If Mr. Smith is removed as Chair of the Board during the Standstill Period for any reason other than due to the occurrence of a resignation event (as defined in the Governance Agreement) or his resignation as Chair of the Board or as a director of the Company, Starboard will have the right to terminate the Standstill Period.
+The Governance Agreement terminates upon the expiration of the Standstill Period.